- Home ›

 What are some of the consequences of default?

-- You lose eligibility for additional federal student aid.
+You will lose eligibility for additional federal student aid.

-- The loan will be reported as delinquent to credit bureaus, damaging your credit rating and it will take years to reestablish.
-This will affect your ability to buy a car, house, or get a credit card.
+The default will be reported to credit bureaus, damaging your credit rating and affecting your ability to buy a car or house or to get a credit card.

 How to Avoid Default

 Very few of our students default on their student loans and we’d like to help you avoid this situation as well.
-If you are having trouble paying your student loans, you can contact our Financial Aid Administrator.
+If you are having trouble paying your student loans, you can contact Michelle Scarber, our Financial Aid Advisor.
 She will help you understand your options and help you contact your loan servicer.

-- Keep track of all your loan information by regularly visiting the National Student Loan Database (NSLDS) at nslds.ed.gov.
+- Keep track of all your loan information by regularly visiting https://studentaid.gov.

 - Manage your borrowing by creating a budget to determine how much you really need to borrow.

-- Notify your loan servicers when you change your personal information.
+- Notify your loan servicer when you change your personal information.